quanterall/HaskellMaterials/basics/04-type-classes.md

 has to implement for a type that they want to make `Foldable`.
 While this leads to work done specifically to make a type `Foldable`, it also means that we get an implementation that works especially for the type in question.
-It also means that during implementation it (usually) becomes very clear whether or not the concept will even work, though this depends on how well defined the type class is and whether or not its shape fits well into the type system.
+It also means that during implementation it (usually) becomes very clear whether or not the concept will even work as we implement the needed functionality, though this depends on how well defined the type class is and whether or not its shape fits well into the type system.

 ## Important and common type classes